Vaishnavi-Mandrekar/Madhav_Sales_data_Analysis_PowerBI/README.md

 Professional Power Bi Dashboard

-This is a Power bi end to end dashboard project Complete my first Power BI project using retail store sales data.
+This is a Power bi end to end dashboard project, Complete my first Power BI project using retail store sales data.